nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-installation/nuxeo-retention-installation-standard.md

 ```

 {{#> callout type='warning'}}
-This configuration and this binary manager ```org.nuxeo.ecm.blob.s3.S3BlobProvider``` can only be used with the Retention addon if you are using a dedicated S3 bucket for the records.
+This configuration is only applicable when using the Retention addon with a dedicated S3 bucket for the records.

-If you want to configure your instance with only 1 bucket and NO object lock, please refer to the [previous chapter](#s3-one-bucket-configuration).
+If you want to configure your instance with only 1 bucket, and NO object lock, please refer to the [previous chapter](#s3-one-bucket-configuration).
 {{/callout}}

-Complete XML extension file example:
+Here is the complete XML extension file example:
 ```xml
 <?xml version="1.0"?>
 <component name="records-s3-compliance">